yuhattor/copilot-patterns/contents/en/README.md

 ## What is AI-Native Development

-AI-Native development is an approach where engineers and their organizations leverage AI to accelerate software development.
+AI-Native development is a approach to accelerating software development by incorporating a development process and culture that is based on collaboration with AI.
 In AI-Native development, AI technologies such as GitHub Copilot and ChatGPT are used to significantly streamline traditional software development processes and create innovative solutions.

 * Fast code completion and suggestions: AI tools automatically generate and suggest relevant code snippets and functions based on the code entered by developers.